 16) Finally many other different instrumental things, different style, and for several instruments.

 Two times our Bach had married.
 The first time with the damsel Maria Barbara, the youngest daughter of the above mentioned Johann Michael Bach, an honest composer.
-With her he fathered 7 children, that is to say 5 sons and 2 daughters, among whom was a couple of twins.
-Three of them are still alive and that is to say: The oldest unmarried daughter, Catharina Dorothea, born 1708; Wilhelm Friedemann, born 1710.
+With her he fathered 7 children, that is to say, 5 sons and 2 daughters, among whom was a couple of twins.
+Three of them are still alive, and that is to say: The oldest unmarried daughter, Catharina Dorothea, born 1708; Wilhelm Friedemann, born 1710.
 He is now music director and organist at the Markt Church in Halle; and Carl Philipp Emanuel, born 1714, Royal Prussian Chamber Musician.
-After he had spent a merry marriage with this, his first wife for 13 years, he experienced a damageable pain in Köthen in the year 1720, after returning from a trip with his sovereign from Carlsbad, when he found her dead and buried, although he as left her at his departure healthy and fresh.
+After he had spent a happy marriage with this, his first wife for 13 years, he experienced a damageable pain in Köthen in the year 1720, after returning from a trip with his sovereign from Carlsbad, when he found her dead and buried, although he as left her at his departure healthy and fresh.

-The first news, that she has been ill and had died, he received when he entered his home.
+The first news that she has been ill and had died, he received when he entered his home.

 A second time he married in Koethen, in the year 1721, with the damsel Anna Magdalena, Mr. Johann Caspar Wuelkens, a Duke of Weissenfels Court Trumpeter's youngest daughter.
-From 13 children, that is to say 6 sons and 7 daughters, which she gave birth to, the following six are still living: 1) Gottfried Heinrich, born 1724.
-2) Elisabeth Juliane Fridrike, born 1726, who is married with the Naumburg organist at St. Menceslai, Mr. Altnikol a skilled composer.
+From 13 children, that is to say, 6 sons and 7 daughters, which she gave birth to, the following six are still living: 1) Gottfried Heinrich, born 1724.
+2) Elisabeth Juliane Fridrike, born 1726, who is married to the Naumburg organist at St. Menceslai, Mr. Altnikol a skilled composer.
 3) Johann Christoph Friedrich, born 1732, who is a Chamber Musician to the Imperial Count Schaumburg-Lippe.
 4) Johann Christian, born 1735.
 5) Johanna Carolina, born 1737.
 6) Regina Susanna, born 1742.
 The widow is still alive as well.

-As long as we don't have the pure possibility of the pure presence of even better organists and piano players against, nobody would oppose, if we are brave enough, still to claim, that our Bach has been the strongest organ and piano player, who ever was present.
+As long as we don't have the pure possibility of the sheer presence of even better organists and piano players against, nobody would oppose, if we are brave enough, still to claim, that our Bach has been the strongest organ and piano player, whoever was present.
 It may be, that many a famous man in the polyphony from these instruments has accomplished much: has he, for this reason, been as capable as Bach?
 Those who had the pleasure, to listen to him and others, and isn't captured by preconception, won't consider this doubt as baseless.
-And like Bach's organ and piano pieces, which he, that is known everywhere, performed in person to the greatest perfection, will again have nothing to argue against the sentence above.
+And like Bach's organ and piano pieces, which he, that is known everywhere, performed in person to the highest perfection, will again have nothing to argue against the sentence above.
 How different, how new, how expressing, how beautiful were his ideas of fantasizing, how perfect did he perform them!
 All his fingers

-Portrait no. 5 in the necrology / obituary chapter on Johann Sebastian Bach: an antique French company selling meat extract.
+Portrait no. 5 in the necrology/obituary chapter on Johann Sebastian Bach: an antique French company selling meat extract.
 The company's name is Liebig.

-Those may talk about his moral character, who enjoyed his acquaintance and his friendship and have become witness of his honesty against God and the next.
+Those may talk about his moral character, who enjoyed his acquaintance and his friendship and have become a witness of his honesty against God and the next.
 He joined the Partnership of Musical Science in the month of June in 1747 at the instigation of Court Counsellor Mitzler, who was his good friend, and who he thought to play the piano and who he advised how to compose when he still was a student in Leipzig our blessed Bach didn't sink in the deep theoretical observation of music, but even more in the execution.
-He delivered the choral to the partnership: Vom Himmel hoch da komm ich her, completely finalized, which after that became an engraved in copper canon.
-He would, without question, have even done much more, if he wouldn't have been hold from accomplishing that, as he was in that partnership only the short time, of three years.
-The singing poem, which they presented him as an honor as a member of the partnership - Mr. Georg Wensky created it - is then:
+He delivered the choral to the partnership: Vom Himmel hoch da komm ich her, wholly finalized, which after that became an engraved in copper canon.
+He would, without question, have even done much more, if he wouldn't have been held from accomplishing that, as he was in that partnership only the short time, of three years.
+The singing poem, which they presented him as an honor as a member of the association – Mr. Georg Wensky created it – is then:

-Absorb, muses, your string play !
+Absorb, muses, your string play!

-Stop, stop the songs of joy !
+Stop, stop the songs of joy!

 And sing as a consolation for sorrowful brothers.

-Hear what the rumours bring:
+Hear what the rumors bring:

 Hear what complains Leipzig sings.